nicola-sorace/custom-keycap-generator/README.md

 It can use the modifiers to asks for special keys, such as a convex space bar.
 Additionally, it can ignore the style entirely, and manually override the properties of any keys

-> See the `config` folder for configuration examples.
+> See the `configs` folder for configuration examples.

 The styles configuration consists of three lists:
 - `global`: These options are automatically inherited by all keys.